Dental crowns are a versatile, durable, long-lasting general dentistry solution for damaged, weak teeth.

 How long do dental crowns last?

-Dental crowns last longer than veneers and dental bondings, with an average of five to 15 years when appropriately cared for through a regular cleaning routine.
+Dental crowns last longer than veneers and dental bonding, with an average of five to 15 years, and even more, when appropriately cared for through a regular cleaning routine.

 What is a crown made from?

-There are several different materials that makeup crowns.
-This includes ceramic, metal, composite resin, porcelain, or porcelain that’s been fused to a metal composite.
+There are several different materials that crowns can be made from.
+This includes ceramic (zirconia), metal, composite resin, porcelain, or porcelain that’s been fused to a metal composite.
 The crown is then matched in color to blend in with your teeth.

 How much does a dental crown cost?